 How can I set this up?

 First off, you’ll need a DeepCrawl and Zapier account to make use of this data.
-If you don’t already have these accounts, you can find out about DeepCrawl packages here (we also have a free trial) and Zapier have a free account you can make use of.
+If you don’t already have these accounts, you can find out about DeepCrawl packages here and Zapier have a free account you can make use of.

 Once you’ve got your accounts set up you’ll need to: